(Math notation is generally the same as

 11

-and 1's in the binary numbers will generate all possible patterns for
+the 0's and 1's in the binary numbers will generate all

-using "11111" for 5 hits across the row.
-Similarly the second row forms
+for 5 hits across the row.
+Similarly the second row forms a

-have corresponding 1's in the binary number, then we have a Bingo.
-(In
+corresponding 1's in the binary number, then we have a Bingo.

-patterns that use the central free space, only four 1's are in the
+(In patterns that use the central free space, only four 1's

 Finally, we can write the computer code.